kathrinmzl/LoanGuard/README.md

 ## User Stories
-I developed these user stories to clearly define the needs and goals of different stakeholders, ensuring that the project dashboard delivers actionable insights and functionality aligned with both business and technical objectives.
+I developed user stories to clearly define the needs and goals of different stakeholders, ensuring that the project dashboard delivers actionable insights and functionality aligned with both business and technical objectives.

 1. As a non-technical stakeholder, I want to view a concise and structured overview of the project, including its goals, dataset, and business requirements, so that I can understand what the project aims to achieve and how to navigate the dashboard.